aurelia/aurelia/docs/user-docs/app-basics/routing.md

 {% endtabs %}

 The `goto` attribute on our link denotes that this link is to navigate to a component using the router.
 Inside of the `goto` attribute, we pass in the name of the component (without any file extension).

-## Direct Routing

-Aurelia is known for its conventions-based approach to building applications.
-It provides you with a set of sane defaults and ways of doing certain things in your app, which help save time and make your life easier.
-The router in Aurelia 2 is no exception.

-### What Is Direct Routing?

-To put it in simple terms, direct routing is routing without configuration.
-Unlike other routers you might be familiar with, you do not need to specify your routes upfront in code.
-The direct routing functionality works for all kinds of routing from standard routes to routes with parameters, child routing and more.

-### How It Works

-You start off by registering the plugin in your app, you add in an `<au-viewport>` element where your routes will be displayed.
-Then using the `goto` attribute on your links, you can tell the router to render a specific component.

-Components which have been globally registered inside the `register` method, or imported inside of the view can be rendered through the router.

-The example in the Getting Started section highlights a straightforward scenario of direct routing in action.
-However, it does not show you how to pass parameters or specify a specific viewport to render inside of.

 ## Differences from v1